Quick links to self help

 Quoted for Combi boilers, a flow rate represents how many litres of hot water comes out of the tap in a minute.
 Your flow rate is determined by the amount (and pressure) of water that is entering your property from the water main and the ability of the boiler to heat that water to the temperature you have set.
 The more powerful a boiler is (represented in kW), the faster the boiler will be able to heat the water coming into your home.

 However, it is important to recognise a high kW output will not always increase your flow rate.
 If you have 10 litres per minute coming into your property, you will only be able to receive 10 litres per min of hot water.
 For example, having a boiler that has a maximum flow rate of 14 litres per min will not increase the amount of hot water you receive, if you only have 10 litres per min coming into your boiler.

 Gas Safe Accreditation is the hallmark for gas safety in the UK.
 An installer must be on the Gas Safe Register to be legally allowed to work on your boiler or any other gas appliances in your home. www.gassaferegister.co.uk

 WHAT IS A SYSTEM FILTER?

-A system filter is a specifically designed unit which aims to remove and filter magnetic and non-magnetic contaminants from your central heating system before they reach your boiler.
-Building Regulations always recommends a system filter be fitted to your heating system pipes prior your boiler to prevent any damage to key components.
+A system filter is a specifically designed unit that aims to remove and filter magnetic and non-magnetic contaminants from your central heating system before they reach your boiler.
+Building Regulations always recommends a system filter be fitted to your heating system pipes prior to your boiler to prevent any damage to key components.\

 WHAT IS SYSTEM FLUSHING?